Ciloxan Ophthalmic Solution

 Remove contact lenses before using.

+Ciprofloxacin should be discontinued at the first appearance of a skin rash or any other sign of hypersensitivity reaction.
 In clinical studies of patients with bacterial corneal ulcer, a white crystalline precipitate located in the superficial portion of the corneal defect was observed in 35 (16.6%) of 210 patients.
 The onset of the precipitate was within 24 hours to 7 days after starting therapy.
 In one patient, the precipitate was immediately irrigated out upon its appearance.
 In 17 patients, resolution of the precipitate was seen in 1 to 8 days (seven within the first 24-72 hours), in five patients, resolution was noted in 10-13 days.
 In nine patients, exact resolution days were unavailable; however, at follow-up examinations, 18-44 days after onset of the event, complete resolution of the precipitate was noted.
 In three patients, outcome information was unavailable.
-The precipitate did not preclude continued use of ciprofloxacin, nor did it adversely affect the clinical course of the ulcer or visual outcome.
-(SEE ADVERSE REACTIONS ).
+The precipitate did not preclude continued use of ciprofloxacin, nor did it adversely affect the clinical course of the ulcer or visual outcome. (see ADVERSE REACTIONS).

 Eight in vitro mutagenicity tests have been conducted with ciprofloxacin and the test results are listed below: